helict/health-habit-hub/MANUAL-en.md

 When the Habit app is opened, one of the four possible experiment groups is determined and selected in the background (see section Donating a habit).
 If the Habit app is opened in a new browser session, one of the four experiment groups is randomly determined and selected.
 However, if a habit has already been donated via an existing browser session, this experiment group is adopted.

 The selection of the experiment group has an influence on what content can be seen in the Habit app and the extent to which instructions for donating a habit are provided.
-When the Habit App is called up, the content of the start page is therefore determined by the experiment group (see section Behavior of the start page).
+When the Habit App is opened, the content of the start page is therefore determined by the experiment group (see section Behavior of the start page).

 <!--
 <div style="display: flex; flex-direction: row; flex-wrap: nowrap">